SAN DIEGO, August 23, 2017 – The time for talk is nearly over. Thank goodness.

 You’re likely to get the feeling you’ve been ripped off.

 The publiity tour was the real show worth watching and it hasn’t cost you a cent.
 Neither Mayweather or McGregor lack for confidence, and no cat has ever gotten either man’s tongue.
-There two brash athletes delivered on the epic verbal sparring and smackdowns we all expected.
+These brash athletes delivered on the epic verbal sparring and smackdowns we expected.
 In a contest over which man is better at self-promotion, it would be a draw on every judge’s card.

 The adversaries have done their best to talk this fight up and make it seem competitive.
 It’s in their financial self-interests to do so.
 At Wednesday’s news conference, Mayweather said, “McGregor is a tough competitor.
 He’s undefeated standing up.
 He’s never lost when striking.
 I know that I’m in for a tough fight,” then claimed the bout would not go the distance.